 Nonresident Spouse Treated as a Resident

-- You must file a joint income tax return for the year you make the choice (but you and your spouse can file joint or separate returns in later years).
+- You must file a joint income tax return for the year you make the choice (but you and your spouse can file joint or separate returns in later years), and

-- Generally, neither you nor your spouse can claim tax treaty benefits as a resident of your foreign spouse’s country for the tax year for which the choice is in effect.
-However, there may be exceptions on certain tax treaties that allow a resident alien to claim a tax treaty benefit on certain specified income.
+- Generally, neither you nor your spouse can claim tax treaty benefits as a resident of a foreign country for a tax year for which the choice is in effect.
+However, the exception to the saving clause of a particular tax treaty might allow a resident alien to claim a tax treaty benefit on certain specified income.

 CAUTION!
 If you file a joint return under this provision, the special instructions and restrictions for dual-status taxpayers do not apply to you.